Abhishek150598/AI_flappy_bird/README.md

 ### DESIGNING THE BOT

 The bot uses a popular values-based reinforcement learning algorithm known as Q learning.
-For every frame in the game loop, we define a state space and an action space.
+For every frame in the game loop, we define a state space and an action.
 The state space is given by the following three variables :
 - The horizontal distance between bird and pipe (Assuming 10 pixels as 1 unit for faster training)
 - The vertical distance between bird and end of top pipe (Assuming 10 pixels as 1 unit for faster training)